moveondrop/moveondrop.github.io/source/includes/v1/_invoices.md

-# Category #
+# Invoice #

-The Category API allows you to retrieve categories and associated warehouse categories.
+The Invoice API allows you to retrieve invoices.

 ### Retrieve buying invoices ###